lucasgiusti/node-arduino-relay/README.md

-# node-arduino-rele
+# Arduino Relay Controled by Nodejs and Socket.io

-This is the source code for a simple example using Nodejs and Socket.io for activate relé from a Arduino microcontroller.
+This is the source code for a simple example using Nodejs and Socket.io for activate relay from a Arduino microcontroller.

 for install Nodejs